 An AMP STA has a MAC and MLME that comprises the functions defined in Clause 39 (Ambient Power (AMP) MAC specification), with additional requirements defined in Clause 10 (MAC sublayer functional description), the MLME functions defined in Clause 11 (MLME), and the security functions defined in Clause 12 (Security), except when the functions in Clause 39 (Ambient Power (AMP) MAC specification) supersede the functions in Clause 10 (MAC sublayer functional description), Clause 11 (MLME), or Clause 12 (Security).

-WPT is defined for the AMP STA in Section 39.7 (WPT).
-WPT allows an AMP Energizer to support wireless power transfer, excitation signal transmission, or both.
+A wireless power transfer (WPT) function is defined for the AMP STA in Section 39.7 (WPT).
+This function relies on an AMP Energizer to enable wireless power transfer, excitation signal transmission, or both.

 Text to be adopted ends here.